Cloudslab/iQuantum/README.md

 - Modeling qubit mapping algorithms for quantum computing environments.
 - Modeling Hybrid Quantum-Classical Task Orchestration in the Cloud-Edge Continuum.

-## Installation and Examples
+## Download and Using
+Please refer to the [Release page](https://github.com/Cloudslab/iQuantum/releases) to access the latest release of iQuantum (1.0.0-beta).
-The downloaded package contains all the source code and examples for iQuantum.
+The downloaded package contains the main jar file (`iquantum-1.0.0-beta.jar`) and the entire source code of iQuantum.
+### Prerequisites
+- Java SDK 17+ ([corretto-17](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html) is recommended).
+- [Apache Maven](https://maven.apache.org/download.cgi) (All library management and build automation in iQuantum are handled by Maven; version 3.9+ is recommended)
+- [IntelliJ IDEA](https://www.jetbrains.com/idea/) (latest version, 2023+) is highly recommended for customizing the source code (e.g., resource management policies or other entities)

+### Examples of Operation
-Several examples that demonstrate the use of iQuantum can be found in the `org.iquantum.examples` package, located in `/modules/iquantum-examples` folder.
+Several examples that demonstrate the use of iQuantum can be found in the `org.iquantum.examples` package, located in the `/modules/iquantum-examples` folder.
-More details will be updated soon.

 ## Contributing
 Pull requests are welcome.